katherinestout/React_MERN/README.md

 https://www.udemy.com/mern-stack-front-to-back/

-Although the foundation was built with the course, I have made it into my own with added features.
+Although the foundation was built with the course, I have made it my own creation with added features, different functionality, different design, and different concepts.